ScilifelabDataCentre/OrderPortal/INSTALLATION.md

 Installation
 ============

-These installation instructions are valid for the instances running on the data-office machine at SciLifeLab.
-It will have to be adapted for other sites.
-In particular, the name "**xyz**" needs to be changed for your case.
+This installation instruction is derived from the procedure used for the instances running on the data-office machine at SciLifeLab.
+It will have to be adapted for your site.

-Please adjust or replace by whatever is mandated by the policies at your site.
+The name **xyz** is used below as a placeholder for the name of your instance.

 Source code setup
 -----------------